FRO5401/TeamWiki/content/english/programming/post-6.md

 **Start the Robot**\
 Description: The robot needs to be turned on to test code.
 Pre-condition:
-- Put a Battery in the Robot
+- Put a Battery in the Robot.
-- (The robot can’t be broken or incomplete)
+- (The robot can’t be broken or incomplete).

 Steps: IN NEED OF PICTURES.

 **Receiving Communication**\
 Description: Get communication between the robot and the laptop through the radio.\
 Pre-condition:
-- Start the Robot
+- Start the Robot.
-- Obtain a Functional Driver Station
+- Obtain a Functional Driver Station.
-- Provide a Functional Radio for the Robot
+- Provide a Functional Radio for the Robot.
-- Image the RoboRIO of the Robot
+- Image the RoboRIO of the Robot.
-- (You can plug in an ethernet cable to the radio instead if setting up a functional radio is not the preferred method)
+- (You can plug in an ethernet cable to the radio instead if setting up a functional radio is not the preferred method).

 Steps:
 | Step & Direction      | Expected Result